 Water-Based Body Paints

 Water-based body paints, such as those used for face and body painting, are designed to be gentle on the skin and easy to remove.
-These paints are typically formulated with non-toxic ingredients and come in various colors suitable for artistic purposes.
-Look for body paints labeled as “skin-safe” or “non-toxic” for the best results.
+These paints are typically formulated with non-toxic ingredients and come in various colours suitable for artistic purposes.
+Look for body paints labelled “skin-safe” or “non-toxic” for the best results.

 Biocompatible Paints